Exclusive: Review contradicts Boris Johnson on claims he ordered early lockdown at UK care homes

 An examination by Reuters of the guidance issued to care homes, as well as interviews with three care home providers, has provided no evidence that any such early lockdown was ordered.

 The government's handling of care homes has emerged as a major controversy in parliament.
-According to a Reuters analysis of official figures here the pandemic has resulted in over 20,000 deaths in UK care homes.
+According to a Reuters analysis of official figures (here), the pandemic has resulted in over 20,000 deaths in UK care homes.

 The prime minister’s spokesman told reporters on Wednesday that in his comments earlier that day to parliament, Johnson was referring to government advice to care homes, issued on March 13.
 This advice, he said, was “recommending essential visits only, that obviously came before we took steps nationwide in relation to social distancing.”
 The government issued a general lockdown order to the nation on March 23.

-The March 13 guidance here://www.gov.uk/government/publications/covid-19-residential-care-supported-living-and-home-care-guidance/covid-19-guidance-on-residential-care-provision by the government was equivocal, a review of the documents shows.
+The March 13 guidance (bit.ly/2WWkoFW) by the government was equivocal, a review of the documents shows.
 The advisory, reviewed by Reuters, did not impose a ban on visits from family or friends.

 Instead, the document from Public Health England, an official agency, advised home providers to “review their visiting policy by asking no one to visit who has suspected Covid-19 or is generally unwell, and by emphasising good hand hygiene for visitors.”
 Balancing those restrictions, it said that care home policies “should also consider the wellbeing of residents, and the positive impact of seeing friends and family.”